-- An impressive slogan: In the overview section, don’t forget to describe your company’s: (1) target customers (2) services (3) value and vision as a clear yet compelling pitch.
+- A memorable slogan: In the overview section, don’t forget to describe your company’s: (1) target customers (2) services (3) value and vision as a clear yet compelling pitch.
 This way, people can easily find your page and know YOU are the right freight forwarder at a glance when they are searching for relevant topics. (see our page example below)

 - Organization information: It refers to your company website URL, related industry, employee number, and location.
 Filling them out in detail increases your credibility to your potential customers—no trusts, no click-throughs.

 - Customize the call-to-action button: Call-to-action button is important to attract your audience to make connections with you.
 Choose one button that aligns with your goal.
 It can be either Visit Website, Contact Us, or other actions.

 According to the official statistics, completed page info drives 30% more presence on LinkedIn.
 Check your page again before launch and see whether you miss any information if you have had a company page.